 What Kind Of Seasoning Can I Use?

-Just about any spice or herb you can think of will work, here’s a few ideas:
+Just about any spice or herb you can think of will work, here are a few ideas:

 - simple as salt & pepper